Street lighting: Supporting safety and energy efficiency

 Residential and commercial customers support street lighting through a monthly user fee, included in the bill for drinking water, wastewater, stormwater and sanitation services.

-The initial capital improvement program for street lighting in 2012 included a metric of converting the City’s entire inventory to high-energy efficiency LED lamps by 2021.
-We are about 60 percent converted in 2018.
+The initial capital improvement program for street lighting in 2012 included a metric of converting the City’s entire inventory to high-energy efficiency LED lamps by the end of 2021.

 We are in the process of updating our street lighting master plan.
 Details about the plan and opportunities for public engagement in this process will soon be available on this street lighting page.
 A copy of our 2006 street lighting master plan is available at this link.